Rise to Success: Career Highlights of Jackie Robinson

 In 1955, Jackie Robinson contributed to the Dodgers' World Series championship.

 In 1956, Jackie Robinson had 61 runs scored, a .275 batting average, and 12 steals.
-After striking out to end Game 7 of the 1956 World Series, he was traded to the New York Giants, but the trade was never completed because Robinson had agreed to become an executive with Chock full o'Nuts and sold exclusive rights to his retirement story to Look magazine.
+He exhibited effects of diabetes and lost interest in professional baseball.
+Robinson ended his major league career when he struck out to end Game 7 of the 1956 World Series.
+The Dodgers traded him to the New York Giants, but he had already agreed to become an executive with Chock full o'Nuts and retire, revealing his decision through Look magazine.

 Jackie Robinson retired from baseball at age 37 on January 5, 1957.